vmware-tanzu/tanzu-dev-portal/content/guides/test-doubles/index.md

 ---
 title:  "What Are Test Doubles?"
 featured: false
-linkTitle: What Are Test Doubles
+linkTitle: What Are Test Doubles?
 description: "An introduction to test doubles, the types of test doubles, and when/how to use them"
 date: "2022-01-01"
 lastmod: "2022-01-01"
-parent: Building Modern Applications
 topics:
 - Testing
 tags: